Calvinverse/resource.proxy.edge/src/cookbooks/resource_proxy_edge/README.md

-# Resource.Container.Host.Linux
+# Resource.Proxy.Edge

-This [environment](http://blog.vialstudios.com/the-environment-cookbook-pattern/#theenvironmentcookbook) cookbook configures a physical machine or VM as a [nomad](https://www.nomadproject.io/) node.
+This [environment](http://blog.vialstudios.com/the-environment-cookbook-pattern/#theenvironmentcookbook) cookbook configures a physical machine or VM as a reverse proxy server using [fabio](https://github.com/fabiolb/fabio).

-## Machine configuration

-* Two network interfaces.
-One will be used for the host and one for the containers